phptuts/codingwithnoah/index.md

 ## Class Structure

-We go over each concepts and ask questions to try to make sure that everyone understands what's going.
-All classes are hands on and our project based, meaning there is a completed project at the end of the class.
+We go over each concepts and ask questions to try to make sure that everyone understands what's going on.
+All classes are hands on and are project based, meaning there is a completed project at the end of the class.
 There is no grade and thus there is no stupid question.
 Welcome to a class without pressure or expectations.
 All you have to do is show up!!! :)

 ## About Instructor

-My name is Noah Glaser, by day I am a web developer, by night / weekend I am internet professor.
+My name is Noah Glaser, by day I am a web developer, by night / weekend I am volunteer educator.
 I've been teaching for free for over 4 years and loving it.
 Right now I mostly focus on Arduino but I am expanding into game development and possibly web dev as well.
 I also love to juggle and bad tell dad jokes.

 ## What you can expect?

-Most of the classes we'll assume that you are starting from scratch.
+Most of the classes I'll assume that you are starting from scratch.
 So you can expect that we'll be going over everything from the ground up.
 A lot of our classes use blockly, a free drag and drop language developed by google.
-I would say can expect to have a great time and learn some coding concepts you can use to build cool projects. :)  The goal is for you to use what you learn out in the world.
+You can expect to have a great time building awesome projects.
+My goal is for you to use what you learn to build something amazing out in the real world.

 ## Location